eProsima/Fast-DDS-spy/docs/rst/user_manual/tool.rst

     Debug parameters
     -d --debug          Set log verbosity to Info (Using this option with --log-filter and/or --log-verbosity will head to undefined behaviour).
        --log-filter     Set a Regex Filter to filter by category the info and warning log entries.
 [Default = "FASTDDSSPY"].
        --log-verbosity  Set a Log Verbosity Level higher or equal the one given.
-(Values accepted: "info","warning","error" no Case Sensitive) [Default = "warning"].
+(Values accepted: "info","warning","error" no Case Sensitive) [Default = "error"].

 .. _user_manual_user_interface_version_argument: